aloima/tellydb/docs/COMMANDS.md

 **Description**: Decrements value.
 **Since**: `0.1.0`
 **Time complexity**: `O(1)`
-**Returns**: An integer, new value stored at the key
+**Returns**: New integer value stored at the key
 **Behavior**:
-* If key is not holding a value, value will be set to 0 and command stops.
+* If key is not holding a value, value will be set to `0` and will not be decremented.
-* Gives an error if the key is holding a value that is not an integer.
+* Throws an error if the key is holding a value that is not integer.

 **Example**:
 ```shell